kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 Examples of these overlays can be seen in the hard challenge video output.

 #### 3.6.
-Dynamic readjustment of perspective transformation points
+Dynamic Realignment of Perspective Transformation Reference Points
-Another part that was added during the work on the harder challenge video was the dynamic change of perspective transformation points.
-As we encounter curves in the road, the points selected for the perspective transformation drift away from the lanes we aim to detect, and we end up detecting other artifacts.
-To address this I implemented dynamic realignment of the perspective transformation points.
-This code for this is in `adjust_RoI_window` (lines 800-900 in ./classes/videopipeline.py).
+Another feature that was added during the work on the **harder challenge video** was the realignment of perspective transformation points.

+As we encounter curves in the road, the points selected for the perspective transformation drift away from the lanes we aim to detect, and the warped image will contain more undesirable regions surrounding the lane markers, and can result in erroneous lane detection.
+To address this, the perspective transformation reference points are realigned when necessary.
+This code for this is in `adjust_RoI_window()` (lines 800-900 in `classes/videopipeline.py`).

-After each reliable lane detection we taken the top and bottom points on each lane and calculate the difference between them and the perspective transformation points.
+After each reliable lane detection, we take the top and bottom points on each lane and calculate the difference between them and the perspective transformation reference points.
 If the horizontal difference (along x axis) is larger than a preset threshold (`OFF_CENTER_ROI_THRESHOLD`) we adjust the source transformation points.
 This will be applied on the next and subsequent frames.
-Since we adjust the perspective transformation, we also set a flag to apply the sliding window detection algorithm on the next video frame.
+Since we adjust the perspective transformation, we also set a flag to apply bootstrapping using the sliding window detection algorithm on the next video frame.

 <p align="center">
 <img title="Perspective transform realignment - before" alt="alt" src="./writeup_images/realignment_1.png"  width="900"/>